Health care among top jobs for young people

 NEW YORK Young people looking for a job with good pay, flexible hours and job security should consider working in health care, according to a list of the top 15 best jobs in the U.S. for young people.

-Health care is the fastest growing sector of the U.S. economy and nearly half of what are considered the top jobs for young people are in the sector, Forbes.com said.
+Health care is the fastest growing sector of the U.S. economy and neary half of what are considered the top jobs for young people are in the sector, Forbes.com said.

 With a medium annual salary of $33,470, dental assistants topped the ranking, while medical assistants, who earn about $28,860, came in No. 3, followed by physical therapist assistants who make a medium salary of nearly $50,000 and health aides who earn $20,560.